Meditative Story

-Meditative Story is a podcast that combines first-person stories with meditation prompts and original music, to create a mindfulness experience in audio.
+Meditative Story is a podcast that combines first-person storytelling, mindfulness prompts and original cinematic music, to create a unique listening experience.
+It is owned and produced by WaitWhat, the media company founded and led by former TED executives, Deron Triff and June Cohen.
+The first three seasons were created in partnership with Thrive Global, a behavior change technology company led by Arianna Huffington and Dan Katz.
 Variety describes Meditative Story as “part first-person narrative podcast and part guided meditation.”
-The podcast is hosted by Rohan Gunatillake and has featured stories from Krista Tippett (host of the radio show On Being), NPR Host Peter Sagal, travel writer Pico Iyer, restaurateur Danny Meyer, LinkedIn cofounder Reid Hoffman, author A.J.
-Jacobs, Beautycon Media's Moj Mahdara, actor Josh Radnor, actor Catherine Reitman, NASA astronomer Michelle Thaller and MOMA curator Paola Antonelli, among others.
+The podcast is hosted by Rohan Gunatillake and has featured guests such as On Being’s Krista Tippett, A Slight Change of Plans’ Maya Shankar, travel writer Pico Iyer, Grammy award-winning singer-songwriter Jason Mraz, LinkedIn co-founder Reid Hoffman, journalist and amateur boxer Thomas Page McBee, award-winning writer Isabel Allende, comedian Tig Notaro, Grammy award-winning composer and musician Terence Blanchard, actor Randall Park, musician and Leinster Rugby player Niall Breslin, NASA astronomer Michelle Thaller, Peloton exercise instructor Robin Arzón, and MOMA curator Paola Antonelli, among others.

-Meditative Story is created by WaitWhat, the media company led by former TED executives Deron Triff and June Cohen, and Thrive Global, a behavior change company led by Arianna Huffington.

 History

 The idea for Meditative Story originated with the show's executive producer Deron Triff, who told Forbes “[We're] big believers in storytelling as a vehicle to transform people’s lives...
 We wanted to blend the storytelling experience with tools and strategies for mindfulness and wellness.
 Our first call went to Arianna and her team, and we embarked on this venture together."
 Huffington described the series as “a response to a deep cultural need in our hyper sped up world to have a moment to recharge."

-The first episode of Meditative Story aired on July 29, 2019.
-Its first season ran through January 2020 and consisted of 26 weekly episodes,.
-Its second season ran from March 2020 to October 2020.
+The first episode of Meditative Story, featuring author and surgeon Lucy Kalanithi, aired on July 29, 2019.

+In 2021, the team behind Meditative Story launched a spinoff audio series, Meditative Story: Sleep Song, which is available in the Meditative Story podcast feed.

-From 2022, the show is distributed by public media organization PRX's Dovetail publishing platform; PRX also provides sponsorship and promotional support.
+In 2022, the show was distributed by public media organization PRX's Dovetail publishing platform; PRX also provided sponsorship and promotional support.